zalando-incubator/transformer/docs/Contributing.rst

 .. _project maintainers: https://github.com/zalando-incubator/Transformer/blob/master/MAINTAINERS
 .. _mention: https://github.blog/2011-03-23-mention-somebody-they-re-notified/

+9. As explained in the :ref:`release-process` section, in Transformer, **each pull request merged** in the ``master`` branch becomes a **new release** on PyPI.
+   Therefore, a few files need to be updated with a **new version number**, and :file:`docs/Changelog.rst` should probably contain a description of your contributions.
+   **Everything is explained** in :ref:`release-process`, including the ``make prepare`` command that should do most of the work for you.

+10. You are welcome to add your name in our :ref:`contributors` file (:file:`docs/Contributors.rst`).
+    This is of course optional, but we would be happy to remember and showcase the help you provided!

-9. When you are done, mark your draft pull request as `Ready for review`_.
+11. When you are done, mark your draft pull request as `Ready for review`_.
     This will automatically request a **code review** from all `project maintainers`_.

-   Make sure your contribution respects :ref:`Transformer's conventions
+    Make sure your contributions respect :ref:`Transformer's conventions
     <project-conventions>` before that!

 .. _ready for review: https://help.github.com/en/articles/changing-the-stage-of-a-pull-request

-10. Your pull request must be approved 👍 by two `project maintainers`_ before it can be merged.
+12. Your pull request must be approved 👍 by two `project maintainers`_ before it can be merged.

 **Thank you** for your contributions!